baptistegh/terraform-provider-lakekeeper/README.md

   <a href="https://github.com/baptistegh/terraform-provider-lakekeeper/releases"><img src="https://img.shields.io/badge/status-preview-orange?style=for-the-badge" /></a>
 </div>

+> [!IMPORTANT]
-### ⚠️ Preview Status Notice
+> **⚠️ Preview Status Notice**
+>
+> - ⚠️ **Breaking changes** may occur without notice
+> - 🔄 APIs and behavior may change significantly between versions
+> - 🧪 Use at your own risk for development and testing purposes only
+>

-**🚧 This project is currently in _preview_ and under active development.
+> **🚧 This project is currently in _preview_ and under active development.
 It is _not production-ready_ and should not be used in production environments.**

-- ⚠️ **Breaking changes** may occur without notice
-- 🔄 APIs and behavior may change significantly between versions
-- 🧪 Use at your own risk for development and testing purposes only
+>

-💬 We welcome [feedback, bug reports, and contributions](https://github.com/baptistegh/terraform-provider-lakekeeper/issues) during this preview phase.
-Please report issues or share your experience to help us improve the provider before its stable release.
+> 💬 We welcome [feedback, bug reports, and contributions](https://github.com/baptistegh/terraform-provider-lakekeeper/issues) during this preview phase.
+> Please report issues or share your experience to help us improve the provider before its stable release.

 ## Docs